Jane has long curly brown hair, is wearing a white jacket and holds two award certificates while smiling at the camera

 Popkin’s involvement extends beyond her support group.
 She has also played a crucial role in the Hearing Loss Association of America’s Virginia Beach Chapter and volunteers with Access Virginia.
 Her support for these organizations highlights her commitment to advocating for the hearing loss community on multiple fronts.

 After the cochlear implant surgeries, Dr. Moody Antonio referred Popkin to a speech-language pathologist for structured aural rehabilitation.
-This rehabilitation helped her improve her speech understanding and music appreciation, enabling her to pursue a personal passion — classical guitar lessons.
+This rehabilitation helped her improve her speech understanding and music appreciation, enabling her to pursue lessons in classical guitar, which her specialist recommended.
 Popkin also credits her audiologist at EVMS, Anna Louthan, AuD, CCC-A, for her contributions to educational outreach, including creating videos about cochlear implants, which Popkin and her group have shared on their Facebook page.

 Popkin’s story is a powerful reminder of the difference one individual can make in the lives of many.